cod182/Milestone-Project-2/README.md

 ## Planning

+At the beginning of the project I was aware of the audience for the website and their needs when visiting.
+I considered the devices that would be used when visiting and took note of ensuring the pages looked their best when visited.
+I also considered the path they would taken while using teh site.

+The devices I plan to test the websit with are:

+Chrome Developer Tools

+iPhone 5/SE (320x568)
+iPhone 6/7/8 (357x667)
+iPhone 6/7/8 Plus (414x736)
+iPad (768x1024)
+iPad Pro (1024x1366)
+Handheld Device Realworld Testing

+iPhone XS Max
+iPhone 12
+iPad Pro 11"
+Samsung Galaxy A40
+Screen Testing

+Laptop Screen 13" (1280x800)
+Safari
+Chrome
+Laptop Screen 16" (3072x1920)
+Safari
+Chrome
+Desktop Screen 22" (1680 × 1050)
+Safari
+Chrome
+iMac 5K Screen 27" (5120x2880)
+Safari
+Chrome

+The sequence I used for testing the user path of the site:

+1. Load site
+2. Click dark mode button
+3. scroll to about section to read
+4. Enter a search term
+5. Click on a random result title to focus map
+6. Click on the map marker for more information
+7. Go to result and click on more information
+8. toggle the Hourly/Daily weather
+9. Repeat 5-8 on a different result
+10. Click the geolocation search button
+11. Repeat 5-8 on a result
+12. Click Coontact Us Nav buton and send a message

 ## Running Tests

+During the testing processed I used Chrome Developed tools whenever an issue was discovered.
+This ensured the issues could be resolved before editing my html files.
+Validators were used to pick up any issues with the code, where a problem was discovered, it was resolved and re-tested until no issues were discovered.
+Google Lighthouse was then used to check the Perormance, Accesability, Best Practices and SEO levels.
+When issues were discovered that we causing scores to drop, html & css was edited in Chrome Developer Tools to ensure the resoltion worked, then commited in my html files.
+This was repeated until scores were at an accepable level.

 ### HTML5
 The code was validated using [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)
+- index.html passed
+- 404.html passed
 ### CSS3
 The code was validated using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)

+- styles.css passed

 ## Testing Results